tbensky/PhysicsLabs/README.md

 ## Lab 13: Single photon interference

 Note!
 As you ease into this experiment, please read Ch 1 of [this book](https://www.amazon.com/QED-Strange-Princeton-Science-Library/dp/0691164096/ref=sr_1_1?dchild=1&keywords=feynman+qed&qid=1599434314&sr=8-1).
-(Note: This is suuuuuch a good book.
-It might be on b-ok.cc.)
+(Notes: 1) This is suuuuuch a good book.
+2) It might be on b-ok.cc.)
 You will likely be unable to come up with any sort of theoretical discussion for this experiment without understanding the ideas presented in this book.
 Chapter 2 is most relevant to this experiment, but ideas in Ch 1 are needed as a basis for Ch 2.

 In introductory physics or in optics, you studied the Young’s double slit experiment, which is summarized nicely [here](https://en.wikipedia.org/wiki/Double-slit_experiment).
 In such an experiment, a coherent laser beam is split by two slits, separated by some small distance.
 Each slit launches a portion of the coherent beam toward a viewing screen, where an interference pattern is seen.
 The idea of wave interference with peaks and valleys in each beam, each traveling some distance before combining with the other at a screen via superposition, makes it plausible that an interference pattern will form on the viewing screen.
 The pattern becomes more complicated if one works in that the slits have a finite width, but the wave picture still makes it plausible that an interference pattern on a viewing screen will  form.
 The classical interference pattern is described by the culminating equation in the “Classical wave-optics formulation” section in the Wikipedia article, or